jtCodes/n-digits-of-pi/README.md

-# Computing the nth digits of pi
+# Computing the n digits of pi

 ## Description
 The procedure named pi, produces a infinite stream of pi digits.